lucapedrelli/PedrelliHinaut2020_IJCNN/README.md

-# Hierarchical Reservoir Task (HRT) model
+# Hierarchical-Task Reservoir (HTR) model

 ## Installation
 Please, follow installation instruction from ReservoirPy library https://github.com/neuronalX/reservoirpy/tree/parallelization

 ## Quick Example
 #### Anytime POS Tagging from Continuous Speech
-An example of Anytime POS Tagging from Continuous Speech by using the HRT model.
+An example of Anytime POS Tagging from Continuous Speech by using the HTR model.
-- HRT_Anytime_POS_Task.py
+- HTR_Anytime_POS_Task.py

     ```bash
-    python HRT_Anytime_POS_Task.py
+    python HTR_Anytime_POS_Task.py
     ```
-## How to use the HRT class
+## How to use the HTR class
 1. Define the input dimensions (one for each layer), the number of recurrent units, the number of layers, the spectral radii (one for each layer), the input scales (one for each layer), the sparsity and the regularization terms (one for each layer)
     ```python
     Nu = [39,52,51]